sitrox/rails_ops/README.md

 ### Requirements

-- RailsOps only works with Rails applications and has been tested with Rails >= 3.2.0.
+- RailsOps only works with Rails applications, with the following Rails versions being tested in the CI:
+  * Rails 5.1.x
+  * Rails 5.2.x
+  * Rails 6.0.x
+  * Rails 6.1.x
+  * Rails 7.0.x
+- Additionally, the following Ruby versions are covered by our unit tests:
+  * 2.3.0
+  * 2.5.1
+  * 2.6.2
+  * 2.7.1
+  * 3.0.1
+  * 3.1.0
+- Please see the [unit test workflow](https://github.com/sitrox/rails_ops/actions/workflows/ruby.yml) for the combinations of the Rails & Ruby versions, as only compatible versions are tested with each other.
-- Prior Rails versions may be supported but this has not been verified.
+- Prior Rails and Ruby versions may be supported but they are not tested in the CI.
 - Rails Ops' model operations require ActiveRecord but are database / adapter agnostic